CASA C-212 Aviocar: Incidents and accidents

-Operated by Geoterrex of Ottawa, Canada, the aircraft crashed on approach to Reykjavik, Iceland with the loss of all 3 people on board.
+Operated by Geoterrex of Ottawa, Canada, the aircraft crashed on approach to Reykjavík, Iceland, with the loss of all 3 people on board.
 The cause was that "the crew lost control of the aircraft, most probably because of large fluctuations in the power output of the right engine caused by the shift of an incorrectly installed speeder spring in the right propeller governor."